dream-num/univer/docs/embed-docs-table-like-block-bleed.md

 At rest, the block is positioned at the same left edge as normal Docs body content.
 The block does not consume page width beyond the Docs body width during document layout.

+The resting visible width is:

+1. The Docs body content width when measured content fits.
+2. The distance from the body left edge to `viewportRight - 10px` when measured content is wider than the body and the viewport can provide additional space.
+3. The remaining measured width is reachable through the block's horizontal scroll.

 ### Horizontal Bleed

 The live embedded viewport can bleed horizontally inside the Docs visual/clipping viewport:

-- Right boundary: at most `viewportRight - 10px`.
+- Right bleed boundary: at most `viewportRight - 10px`.
-- Left boundary while scrolled: at most `viewportLeft + 10px`.
+- Left bleed boundary while scrolled: at most `viewportLeft + 10px`.
 - Default state: left edge remains aligned to the Docs body text.
 - If child content width is less than or equal to available body width, no horizontal overflow is needed.
 - If child content width exceeds available body width, the visible viewport extends to the right bleed boundary first.